Pure Shit

 Pure Shit (censored as Pure S) is a 1975 Australian drama film directed by Bert Deling.

-When the film premiered at Melbourne’s Playbox in May 1976, the Vice Squad raided the theatre.
+When the film premiered at Melbourne's Playbox in May 1976, the Vice Squad raided the theatre.
 It was initially banned, then given an R certificate, and the title was changed from Pure Shit to Pure S.

 The low-budget film provoked a hostile reaction from the mainstream media on its initial release.
 It is now considered an "underground" classic.

 Plot summary

 A young woman dies of a heroin overdose.
-Four junkies who knew her commandeer her car and spend 24 hours searching the streets of Melbourne for good quality heroin, and excitement.
+Four junkies who knew her leave the share house to avoid police, and spend 24 hours searching the streets of Melbourne for good quality heroin and excitement.